lemonmade/quilt/documentation/craft.md

 });
 ```

 So far, the plugins we’ve shown haven’t actually done anything.
-In addition to the `name` field, which is required, your plugin can define any one of the following functions, which correspond to the [development tasks](#tasks) in Sewing Kit:
+In addition to the `name` field, which is required, your plugin can define any one of the following functions, which correspond to the [development tasks](#tasks) in Craft:

 ```ts
 import {createProjectPlugin} from '@quilted/craft';